pencer-io/pencer-io.github.io/_posts/2021-09-25-ctf-htb-pit.md

 ## Cockpit Access

 The config file is long but searching for "pass" finds the above hidden amongst it.
-I couldn't get any further in seeddms, so I wondered if that password has been reused by michelle somewhere else.
+I couldn't get any further in SeedDMS, so I wondered if that password has been reused by michelle somewhere else.
 It didn't work for SSH but it did work on the Cockpit login page I found earlier on port 9090:

 ![pit-cockpit](/assets/images/2021-09-25-18-24-23.png)